-Those are called figurative or poetic metaphor.
+Those are called figurative or poetic metaphors.
 They’re the sort we’re warned not to use in technical tutorials since elaborate, poorly chosen metaphors can be more confusing than helpful.

 These are called cognitive metaphors since they enable cognition on a much deeper level.

-These cognitive metaphors are based in our embodied experiences of the world.
+These cognitive metaphors are based on our embodied experiences of the world.

-We have all these non-physical things we need to communicate to each other like emotions, and thoughts, and ideas, and programming concepts.
+We have all these non-physical things we need to communicate to each other like emotions, thoughts, ideas, and programming concepts.

-And in order to understand them and talk about them, we use our experience of the physical world around us as a metaphor.
+And to understand them and talk about them, we use our experience of the physical world around us as a metaphor.

 If you look at the way we talk about abstract things, this becomes obvious….

 - We talk about emotions like they’re objects.
-We say “he hid his jealousy” or “she don’t handle anger very well”
+We say “he hid his jealousy” or “she doesn’t handle anger very well”

 This isn’t a theory I’ve just come up with on my own.

 These principles come from the field of cognitive metaphor and embodied cognition.
-They were first developed in the 1980’s by George Lakoff and Mark Johnson who since have written numerous books on it, and it’s becomes a major area of research in cognitive science.
+They were first developed in the 1980s by George Lakoff and Mark Johnson who since have written numerous books on it, and it’s become a major area of research in cognitive science.

 These books, Metaphors We Live By and Philosophy in the Flesh are two of the major texts.